-Sharing your company values and mission aren’t the only thing that can get your new hire feeling excited and ready to hit the ground running.
+Sharing your company values and mission aren’t the only things that can get your new hire feeling excited and ready to hit the ground running.

-During onboarding many teams also show their new hires the great work they’ve been producing lately, or share the details of exciting projects coming up.
-It’s onboarding processes like this that can get your new employee excited about their contribution.
+During onboarding, many teams also show their new hires the great work they’ve been producing lately, or share the details of exciting projects coming up.
+It’s onboarding processes like this that can get your new employees excited about their contribution.

 6. It can help new hires feel like they belong

-A 2019 study from BetterUp found that workplace belonging can lead to an estimated 56% increase in performance, a 50% reduced risk of turnover, and a 75% drop in sick days.
+A study from BetterUp found that workplace belonging can lead to an estimated 56% increase in performance, a 50% reduced risk of turnover and a 75% drop in sick days.
 With stats like these, why wouldn’t you prioritise belonging from day one?

 7. It can get new hires acclimated to their new role and key responsibilities